kpruehss/contactmanager/README.md

 to json placeholder api

 ## Deployed
-A running version of this SPA can be found at: [https://kpruehss.github.io/contactmanager/#/]
+A running version of this SPA can be found [here](https://kpruehss.github.io/contactmanager/#/)